 There are different ways to find shade + tones and those content are being mentioned on the brand’s website.
 That’s good but then the drawback is that it is still unclear if it’s correct or not.
 If it’s wrong, it really affects the product recommendation.
 And consequently, reduce customer satisfaction.

-There are some companies like Tangent, which provide a selfie-based shade match quiz.
-It asks for a selfie just before the quiz, and with the help of artificial intelligence, they are able to identify the shade and undertone with maximum accuracy.
+There are some companies like Tangent, which provide a selfie-based shade match question.
+It asks for a selfie just before the questions, and with the help of artificial intelligence, they are able to identify the shade and undertone with maximum accuracy.
 This is really helpful in reducing the questions in the quiz and helps in more quiz completion.
-You can check out one example of the Selfie shade match quiz here.
+You can check out one example of the Selfie shade match question here.
 This is super fast and super accurate than any other approach.

 Use technology to know your skin : Foundation shade finder